sanjanarc/a02-g11-orderup/README.md

 **How to Run Our App:**

-How to download our app:

-    - You can download our app from this download link:
     - OrderUp is compatible with Nexus 7 and Nexus 7 (2012) devices
     - Ensure that you have popup blockers disabled, as OrderUp is not functional without them enabled